-In addition, we expect to encounter unforeseen expenses, difficulties, complications, delays and other known and unknown factors.
+In addition, as a pre-revenue biopharmaceutical company, we expect to encounter unforeseen expenses, difficulties, complications, delays and other known and unknown factors.
 We will need to transition at some point from a company with a research and development focus to a company capable of supporting commercial activities.
 We may not be able to reach such point of transaction or make such a transition, which would have a material adverse effect on our company.